Table of Contents

 - Gifts: Whether it's for birthdays or major holidays, you may choose to keep money in an interest-bearing account for purchasing gifts for friends and family.

-- Home Improvement: Rather than take money out of home equity, a short-term investing strategy may help you fund home improvement renovations or projects.
+- Home Improvements: Rather than take money out of home equity, a short-term investing strategy may help you fund home improvement renovations or projects.